KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 ### Read the data into Python

 The data that was used for the post can be downloaded from the following URL [Yelp Dataset](https://www.yelp.com/dataset/challenge "10th Iteration Data").
-The data is available in both SQL and JSON, I chose to download the JSON version and read the data into python with JSON package I used codecs to iterate through the json files and write to txt files.
+The data is available in both SQL and JSON, I chose to download the JSON version.
+I read the data into python with JSON package I used codecs to iterate through the JSON files and write the data to disk.
 Instead of topic modeling on the entire roughly 3 million review restaurants, I chose instead to subset to reviews that contained the word pizza.
-There is a phenomenal pycon presentation from Patrick Harrison on modern natural language, I used the same approach as his tutorial, except my version subsets the data to just the reviews including pizza and my version also explores clustering solutions.
-I highly recomend watching that video if you are intersted in learning more about what is going on behind the hood for common natural language processing transformations.
+There is a phenomenal pycon presentation from Patrick Harrison on modern natural language available [here](https://www.youtube.com/watch?v=6zm9NC9uRkk).
+I used the same general approach as his tutorial and additionally added clustering to the word vectors to make the results more interpretable.
+I highly recommend watching that video if you are interested in learning more about modern natural language processing.
 A general snippet for reading the business and review data files is shown below.
 The code used to read, clean, and model the data can be found in my github repo [using this link](https://github.com/KKONZ/SpringBoard/blob/master/Capstone%202/Pizza2vec.ipynb).

 ```python
 import os